ANNEX 2 - Conditions Consistent with the Operating Schedule

 Notices are prominently displayed inside the premises advising patrons that there is a CCTV system in operation.

-Accidents& Incidents: All accidents& incidents (violent, criminal or anti-social behaviour) are recorded and reported online.
+All accidents& incidents (violent, criminal or anti-social behaviour) are recorded and reported online.

 The record will contain the time and date, the nature of the incident, the people involved, the action taken and details of the person responsible for the management of the premises at the time of the incident.